Office Halloween Costumes

 - Lance Armstrong on steroids: I imagine someone is going to come into the office with his junk pulled backward in a skin-tight bicycle suit and tattered ribbons around his neck indicating that the medals were ripped off his neck (Lance made this list last year as well).

-- Lindsey Lohan with ankle bracelet and a jumpsuit in a lovely shade of Prison Orange
+- Lindsey Lohan with an ankle bracelet and a jumpsuit in a lovely shade of Prison Orange

 - Psy and some Gangnam Style Dancers (I would personally LOVE to see this one done well)